saniko/React-Meetup/README.md

 4. Optionally dispatch some actions.
 5. Pull the state out of store.
 6. Pass the state along to the client.
+7. Package & send the HTML to the client

 Check server.js for detailed comments.